-On our spring visit we hit what is known as hanafubuki which is a great word to describe what is my favourite part of cherry blossom even though it does mean it will soon be over.
-Hana means flower and fubuki means snow fall and when the fragrant petals are falling all around you and swirling in the breeze it really is like the best kind of blizzard.
+On our spring visit, we hit what is known as hanafubuki which is a great word to describe what is my favourite part of cherry blossom even though it does mean it will soon be over.
+Hana means flower and Fubuki means snowfall, when the fragrant petals are falling all around you and swirling in the breeze it really is like the best kind of blizzard.

 10. Hiroshima (2 days)

 On the second day in Hiroshima, we’d recommend spending it on Miyajima Island.
-The train and ferry across are covered by the JR Pass if you have one and the view of the shrine as you come into port with the hills behind covered in cherry blossom are spectacular.
+The train and ferry across are covered by the JR Pass if you have one and the view of the shrine, as you come into port with the hills behind covered in cherry blossom, is spectacular.

 Other top tips for seeing cherry blossoms in Japan

-For an itinerary like this you will most likely benefit from the Japan Rail Pass, a discount pass that covers JR trains, some ferries and the super fast shinkansen bullet trains.
-We have a JR Pass article that answers all the questions we’ve been asked over the years including how to use the pass and whether or not it will be good value for your specific trip.
+For an itinerary like this, you will most likely benefit from the Japan Rail Pass, a discount pass that covers JR trains, some ferries and the super-fast Shinkansen bullet trains.
+We have a JR Pass article that answers all the questions we’ve been asked over the years including how to use the pass and whether or not it will be a good purchase for your specific trip.

 Well it wouldn’t be our guide if we didn’t revert to talking about food at least once.
 Cherry blossom is a special time both for traditional foods and modern favourites.
 Watch out for the word sakura on menus and packaging around the place.

 Wagashi is a type of traditional Japanese sweet and the spring ones are the best of the whole year IMHO, not only are they Instagram perfect but they taste delicious.
 The local sakura tea of whole flowers preserved in salt was not really my taste, probably the only tea I’ve ever said that about but give it a try at least once.
 Starbucks has a sweeter, creamier and more pink version available which seems a popular option with younger Japanese women.